 How much of the shares can you own in a company in Indonesia?
 Are foreigners allowed to hold shares in an Indonesian company?

 All foreign ownership restrictions are regulated by Law of Investment (25/2007) and presidential decree (36/2010) called the Negative Investment List (DNI).
-Until further notice those are the regulating documents regarding foreign ownership.
+Latest update on 2014 Negative Investment List can be found here.

 Note that one of the biggest myths that foreign investors have is that every company must have at least 5% local owners.
 This was overruled already years ago and is not correct!